grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 > [!NOTE]
 >
-> In this post use the terms urban fantasy and urban horror interchangeably. *Curseborne* describes itself as urban fantasy, but I don't think that really does justice to the genre.
+> I'm using the terms urban fantasy and urban horror interchangeably. *Curseborne* describes itself as urban fantasy, but that really does justice to the genre.
 For reference, *Vampire: the Masquerade* seems to be described as urban horror or fantasy equally often.

 Why has *Curseborne* brought me to this crisis?
 Well, let me first explain what *Curseborne* and *Onyx Path Publishing* are.
 Onyx was set up to continue publishing books for the various *World of Darkness* game lines after *White Wolf* ceased publishing.
 In particular, Onyx licensed the *World of Darkness* games from the rights holders, *Paradox*.
 However, Onyx lost the licenses when *Paradox* started publishing new WoD material.
 This leaves Onyx without an intellectual property for their specialist genre, urban fantasy.
 In other words, *Curseborne* is an attempt to replace *Paradox's* IP with an original setting of their own.